xw2758/ds_finalproject/final-project-proposal.md

 wide public concern.
 This project is designed to analyze potential associated indicators for the dog bite.

+### The intended final products/the planned analyses/visualization

+From the dog bite dataset, we will utilize data of bite to figure out the distribution and analyze the trend of bite rate by making a histogram.
+From the NYC dog licensing dataset, we make a line chart with the license issued date to find out whether there is an association between bite rate and license.

 The three datasets have a common variable: borough.
 Therefore, we will use three histograms to show the counts of dog licenses, dog bite, and dog run based on the boroughs separately.
 We will also analyze the data